 Communications with the ground and ATC melted down somewhat due to the chaotic circumstances and spike in demand.
 Bush was minded to return to Washington D.C., but the on-board secret service team told the president they didn't feel that was safe.

 Then a highjacked plane hit the Pentagon and Tillman is reported as saying 'Let's go and cruise around the Gulf (of Mexico) for a little bit".

 In the post 9/11 chaos, AF1 only picked up TV feed when flying over big cities

 Comms that day on board AF1 were surprisingly poor, with no email, just two phone lines operational, and intermittent TV reception - only really watchable when flying over large cities.

 They flew to the nearby Barksdale Air Force Base, near Shreveport, Louisiana, and were caught by local news reporters, who were nevertheless unaware if Bush was on board.
 He left the plane via the lower stairs in case of snipers.
 After refuelling, resupplying, and a hasty recorded press conference, an hour and 53 minutes after Air Force One had landed, it took off again.

 President Bush using the lower steps at Barksdale Air Force Base, in case of snipers

-With fuel topped up further with in flight refulling, the aircraft was good for a non stop flight of about 14 hours.
+With fuel topped up further with in flight refuelling, the aircraft was good for a non stop flight of about 14 hours.
 But AF1 actually proceeded northwest to Offut Air Force Base, near Omaha, Nebraska - a good thousand miles west of the US capital.

-On landing Bush was swiftly transfered to Marine One, the presidential helicopter.
+On landing Bush was swiftly transferred to Marine One, the presidential helicopter.
 He finally arrived at the White House some nine hours after hijacked American Airlines flight 11 hit the North Tower of the World Trade Center in New York.